eadwinCode/django-ninja-extra/README.md

 ## What next?

-- Read the full documentation here - Still in progress
+- Full documentation here - Still in progress
 - To support this project, please give star it on Github
 - Permission feature is not fully ready
 - Unit Test is in progress